shalommmitz/y_net_mivzakim/README.md

 # y_net_mivzakim

-A Python utility to fetch and process news headlines ("מבזקים") from the ynet's site.
+A pure terminal utility to fetch and display news headlines ("מבזקים") from the ynet's site.
 Designed for quick and structured access to the most recent headlines, optionally filtering out irrelevant ones based on exclusion terms.
+Items are shown only once !
+For the terminal lovers.

 ## Features

 - Downloads the latest headlines
 - Filters out unwanted headlines using user-defined keywords
-- Command-line interface to see more details on choosen items
+- TUI or pure Command-line interfaces to see more details on chosen items
-- Customizable exclusion terms list

 ## Installation